ZhengYuan-Public/zhengyuan-public.github.io/_tabs/about.md

 pdf_file: "/assets/about_cv/ZhengYuan_CV_20231025.pdf"
 ---

-> This is my CV.
+> This is my CV (Updated: 2023-10-25).
 Thanks for your attention! :heart:
 {: .prompt-tip }

 {% pdf {{ page.pdf_file }} %}